amsahwney/fist-project/README.md

 ## Usage

 Click the puppy that best matches your emotional state to perform a little wellness check-in on your self (not a replacement for professional mental health treatment).
-Note: users must have location services on for local weather to display.
+Note: users must allow location services for local weather to display.

 ## Contributing